Stoa Poikile: Excavations

 The stoa was uncovered as part of the Agora excavations undertaken by the American School of Classical Studies.
 In 1949, Homer A. Thompson found a set of architectural fragments of a stoa that had been reused in a Late Antique wall to the west of the Stoa of Attalos.
-These consisted of a Doric entablature and Oinic interior columns of mid-fifth century BC date.
+These consisted of a Doric entablature and Ionic interior columns of mid-fifth century BC date.
 In 1970 Lucy Shoe Meritt identified these as fragments of the Stoa Poikile.
 The foundations of the stoa were discovered during new American excavations in the northwestern corner of the Agora at 13 Hadrianou Street, which took place between 1980 and 1982 under the leadership of T. Leslie Shear, Jr..
 The excavation of the stoa was supervised by Ione Mylonas Shear and Margaret Miles in 1981 and by John McK.
 Camp in 1982.
 Only the western corner of the stoa was excavated.
 This discovery disproved Shoe Meritt's theory, since the measurements of the foundations do not match the architectural fragments from the Late Antique wall.
 Architectural fragments that do fit the foundations were found scattered around the northwest corner of the Agora.